Agreeing and Disagreeing in Collaborative Knowledge Graph Construction: An Analysis of Wikidata: Results

 Our analysis shows that the discussion channel with the highest traffic (i.e., the most visited channel with the highest number of threads) is \textit{Requests for deletion}, presenting $66\%$ of the total threads ($316,469$ threads, and $681,842$ posts).
 This is followed by the \textit{User talk page} channel with $18\%$ of the total threads ($84,510$ threads, and $218,994$ posts).
 Figure~\ref{fig:stats1} shows (a) the number of threads and (b) the number of posts for the different discussion channels.

 Based on our notion of intense disagreements (see Section~\ref{sec:related_work} and Section~\ref{sec:methodology}) potential threads with disagreements can include \textit{a high number of posts} and \textit{a high number of participants}.
 While \textit{Requests for deletion} and \textit{User talk page} are the most visited channels, they host very short threads with an average number of posts per thread of $2$ and $3$ respectively (see Figure~\ref{fig:stats3} (a)) and very short duration (Figure~\ref{fig:stats3} (b) shows one day for \textit{Requests for deletion}).
-This makes the evolution into a disagreement unlikely.
+These short, quick discussions made for the conversation difficult to evolve into a disagreement.
 Figure~\ref{fig:stats3} (a) shows that \textit{Properties for deletion, Property proposal}, and \textit{Requests for comments} present the highest number of posts and editors per thread in Wikidata indicating that they may include controversial discussions.

-As mentioned in Section~\ref{sec:methodology}, to investigate this hypothesis we first sampled the threads from the three channels based on Cochran's Formula which resulted in $69$ threads in total ($23$ per discussion channel).
+As mentioned in Section~\ref{sec:methodology}, to investigate this hypothesis, we first sampled the threads from the three channels based on Cochran's Formula, which resulted in $69$ threads in total ($23$ per discussion channel).
 With thematic analysis, $30\%$ ($21$ out of $69$) of threads were assigned to be controversial.
 To be specific, we identified $30\%$ of the threads at \textit{Properties for deletion} ($7$ out of $23$), $9\%$ of threads at \textit{Property proposal} ($2$ out of $23$), and $52\%$ of the threads at \textit{Requests for comments} ($12$ out of $23$) as controversial.
 We found that \textit{Requests for comments}, with a mean number of $38$ posts and $11$ editors per thread, is the most controversial among the three discussion channels that were analysed.
 However, for \textit{Property proposal}, with a mean number of $8$ posts and $5$ editors per thread, we found only $2$ controversial threads.

 The results suggest that a high number of posts combined with a high number of editors in threads could indicate controversial discussions.
 However, we conjecture that despite the length of the thread, the content of the discussion and the policy of use for each discussion channel have an essential role in controversies and their evolution.
 For this reason, we further analysed the controversial threads to identify the main issues of controversy in Wikidata.